SusanaCajavilca/OpenAI-DemoApplication-JS/README.md

-# Repo Name OpenAI-DemoApplication-JS
+# Team Hugging Face 😃

+# Demo Application 📖 📖

 ## Important  Information PLEASE READ!!

-Due to limitations of using a free tier in huggingFace.com, **it might be necessary to click at least 4 - 6 times** in order to get the AI generated content in each example.
-Sometimes the API key and the model selected will not load at the first time of executing.
+Due to limitations of using a free tier in huggingFace.com, **it might be necessary to wait a minute or so** in order to get the AI generated content.

+## Members

+1. Susana Cajavilca Turco
+2. Emilio Sebastian Conde Ludena
+3. Avneet Kaur
+4. Toshit Narwal

 ## Link Live Site: